-Do You Need a Retirement Coach?
-6 Ways a Life Coach Can Help You Have a Better Retirement
+6 Ways a Life Coach Can Improve Your Retirement

 While some people prepare for the financial aspects of retirement, it is not clear how many people develop clear plans for the non-financial aspects.
 Both are important.
 A financial advisor or an online retirement planner can help you with your finances.
 A retirement coach can help you be mentally and emotionally prepared for what happens when your career ends.

 What is a Life Coach?
 What is a Retirement Coach?

 The first time Newsweek wrote about life coaches, they defined the profession this way: “Part consultant, part motivational speaker, part therapist and part rent-a-friend, coaches work with managers, entrepreneurs and just plain folks, helping them define and achieve their goals–career, personal or, most often, both.”

 A retirement coach is all of these things, but they are really focused on the challenges and opportunities of retirement.
 Retirement is a big deal and it can be a hugely different lifestyle from what you experienced while working.

 In fact, retirement is arguably the biggest transition you have ever had.
 This is the phase of life where you have the most control over your time.
 A retirement coach can help you decide how and with whom you want to spend it.
 They can also help you create a plan for the mental, social, physical, and spiritual changes that take place in retirement.

 A retirement coach can help you make the most out of this phase of your life.
 Consider how a retirement coach could help you with these six specific aspects of retirement:

 1. Identifying What is Important to You